-Prior to the separation and distribution, the Company's employees participated in Varian's stock-based compensation plans, which provided for the grants of stock options, restricted stock units and performance shares among other types of awards under Varian's Third Amended and Restated 2005 Omnibus 2005 Stock Plan (the "Third Amended 2005 Plan").
+Prior to the separation and distribution, the Company's employees, consultants and certain members of the Company's board of directors were eligible to participate in Varian's 2005 Omnibus Stock Plan (the "2005 Plan").
+The 2005 Plan provides for the grants of stock options, restricted stock units, performance units and deferred stock units among other types of awards.
 The expense associated with the Company's employees who participated in the Third Amended 2005 Plan is included in the accompanying condensed consolidated statements of earnings.
-Subsequent to the separation and distribution, the Company's employees participate in Varex's 2017 Omnibus Stock Plan and 2017 Employee Stock Puen.
+Subsequent to the separation and distribution, the Company's employees, consultants and members of the Company's board of directors are eligible to participate in Varex's 2017 Omnibus Stock Plan and only in the case of employees, Varex's 2017 Employee Stock Purchase Plan.